Patricia Hodge: Career

-Hodge made her professional stage debut in the Howard Barker play No-One Was Saved at the Traverse Theatre, Edinburgh in 1971.
-She made her West End debut in Rookery Nook in 1972, and worked with Bob Fosse in 1973 on Pippin.
-However, when applying for television work she found she had become classed as a theatre actress.
+Hodge made her professional stage debut in the Howard Barker play No-One Was Saved at the Traverse Theatre, Edinburgh, in 1971.
+She made her West End debut in Rookery Nook in 1972 and worked with Bob Fosse in 1973 on Pippin.
+However, when applying for television work, she found she had become classed as a theatre actress.
 Having made the breakthrough in the role of Phyllida (Trant) Erskine-Brown in Rumpole of the Bailey, she found when trying to make the occasional return to theatre work that she had been classed as a television actress.

-She has appeared in roles as diverse as in The Naked Civil Servant opposite John Hurt, shortly after she featured in the BBC's 1975 Christmas production Great Big Groovy Horse, a rock opera based on the story of the Trojan Horse shown on BBC2 starring Julie Covington, Bernard Cribbins and Paul Jones.
-It was later repeated on BBC1 in 1977.
+She has appeared in roles in The Naked Civil Servant opposite John Hurt, shortly after she featured in the BBC 2 1975 Christmas production Great Big Groovy Horse, a rock opera based on the story of the Trojan Horse starring Julie Covington, Bernard Cribbins and Paul Jones.
+It was repeated on BBC1 in 1977.
 She featured as Myra Arundel in the 1984 BBC version of Noël Coward's Hay Fever, as Margaret Thatcher in The Falklands Play, and in 2007 as Betty, the wife of tycoon Robert Maxwell, in the BBC TV drama Maxwell opposite David Suchet.
 She took the female lead in the 1983 film, Betrayal (based on Harold Pinter's play Betrayal), a roman à clef derived from the playwright's affair with broadcaster Joan Bakewell.

 She was nominated for a BAFTA for her role in a television adaptation of Anita Brookner's Hotel du Lac in 1987, and was awarded the Laurence Olivier Theatre Award in 2000 for Best Supporting Actress for her performance in the production of Money at the National Theatre.

 She bought the rights of the book Portrait of a Marriage and is credited with developing a TV series of the same name in association with the BBC in 1990 adapted by writer Penelope Mortimer.